 Recessed halogen or LED downlights are the standard, basic setup.
 A set of two or four, depending on the size of your bathroom should do the job.
 A heat-light-fan ceiling light is a cost-effective alternative as it combines three features in one (and an extractor fan is a definite must-have for bathrooms to get rid of moist air).
 However, if yours is a larger bathroom you may need extra lighting to illuminate it all.

 Your existing windows may be sufficient, but if they are small or in an unsuitable spot, consider moving them and opting for larger window openings to create a light, bright space.
 There are a range of window tinting and frosting options, some of which can include artwork and create a real statement.

 Skylights are a great option for small bathrooms.
 They let light pour in all day long and maintain privacy.
 You can choose from a range of models that are either fixed or opening.
+A basic, fixed skylight costs approximately between $1,800 and $2,200*, plus installation.
 Automatic opening models are more expensive than manual ones, and some of them can be fitted with rain sensors.

 Feature lighting is what really sets one bathroom apart from the next.
 Wall lights around the mirror and a centrepiece such as a spectacular chandelier are good options, and you could also install a lighting display in irregular patterns and places.